dateparser – python parser for human readable dates

 datetime.datetime(2017, 3, 12, 11, 0, tzinfo=<StaticTzInfo 'EDT'>)

-For more on timezones, please look at Settings.
+For more on timezones, see the settings documentation.

 Incomplete Dates